 “Cough, Cough, Cough.”
 My body still coughed through the night, It wasn’t Costa Rica’s fault.
-My grandson gave this cough, but I’d fought it off until I got stressed out in San Jose.
+My grandson gave me this cough, but I’d fought it off until I got stressed out in San Jose.
 Then my voice had gone hoarse, but I was sure I’d recovered quickly after all I hadn’t been sick for 8 years.
-We went for a beautiful three-mile walk that first day in Monteverde at returned totally exhausted.
+We went for a beautiful three-mile walk that first day in Monteverde and returned totally exhausted.
 We decided I’d take it easy the next day, but we went to town and walked around there.
 Again I returned totally exhausted.
 The next day I really did stay at the cabin all day, but the cough, sore throat and sharp pains in my ears continued.
 It had been a week.
 “I’d better check this out.”
 I said as I called my cousin to ask if she’d help me go to the doctor.

 I asked my cousin,” could you please come with me to the doctor on Monday?”

 “Sure there is a 24-hour clinic by my house.
 But the doctors all speak English so you could go by yourself.”